-The grand opening will see attendees including local dignitaries including the High Sheriff of Shropshire and Oswestry Mayor, as well as generous sponsors whose donations have made the project possible.
-Architects and builders who brought the vision to life will also be visiting.
+The grand opening saw local dignitaries attend along with staff and students.
+Guests included the High Sheriff of Shropshire and Oswestry Mayor, as well as generous sponsors whose donations have made the project possible.
+Architects and builders who brought the vision to life also attended.

 The new Bradbury Hydrotherapy Pool will be open to students as part of their physiotherapy, health and wellbeing.
-The state-of-the-art pool incorporates accessible changing rooms, physiotherapy area and features a warm water pool with sensory lighting and music.
-Students with mobility issues will be supported to access the pool with the use of a dedicated hoist and shower trolley to access the pool and changing facilities.
+The state-of-the-art warm water pool incorporates accessible changing rooms, physiotherapy area, sensory lighting and music.
+Students with limited mobility will use a dedicated hoist and shower trolley to access the pool and changing facilities.

-The hydrotherapy pool has benefited from generous donations from community groups including The Bradbury Foundation; St James’s Place Foundation; and Garfield Weston Foundation who, between them, donated £330,000.
+The hydrotherapy pool project has benefited from generous donations from community groups.
+These include The Bradbury Foundation; St James’s Place Foundation; and Garfield Weston Foundation who, between them, donated £330,000.